EBZebra/docs/edge/source/api/printingzebra.md

 ## Overview
-The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB-capable printers for Android and Windows Mobile/CE.
+The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB-capable printers for Android and Windows Mobile.
 This API inherits all methods, properties and constants from the [Printer API](#api-printing).
+Note: This API is not supported on Windows CE device.
 ## Enabling the API
 There are two methods of enabling the Printer API: